l1997i/slurm_hpc_helper/README.md

 5. Open `config.json` in the root folder, and set the `defaults.account` field to your slurm project/account id, and `defaults.home_folder` to your actual home folder.

+6. (*Optional*) To modify the form for submitting jobs and the pre-configured settings (e.g., QoS, partition, etc), you need to modify `src/templates/slurm/slurm.html` (Flask template).

 ## Usage

 1. Start the app with `python main.py`.